 Damodar Mall, the well-known retail expert and now CEO at Reliance Value Retail, has finally launched his book, Supermarketwala- Secrets to winning consumer India.
-The book is a treasure house of insights, anecdotes and facts about the Indian retail story.
-Here are 12 insights from the book that really get us thinking.

 1. The time spent in a store, and therefore the money, is highest when two women shop together, followed by a woman alone, then a woman and a man, and finally, a man alone!